numberoverzero/bloop/docs/user/03_query_scan.rst

     for file in query.build():
         print(file)

-To find all files in "~/github/bloop/bloop" created more than one year ago, use the LSI:
+Find all files in "~/bloop" created over a year ago with a query on the LSI:

 .. code-block:: python

     query = engine.query(File.on_created)

-    in_bloop = File.path == "~/github/bloop/bloop"
+    in_bloop = File.path == "~/bloop"
     over_one_year_old = File.created < arrow.now().replace(years=-1)
     query.key = in_bloop & over_one_year_old